Brad Pitt Contacts Jennifer Aniston After ‘Sparks’ With Her BFF Courteney Cox?

 New Idea reported that Brad and Courteney were “once regular fixtures in each other’s lives,” noting that the “chance” reunion “has sparked serious chemistry” between them that paved “the way for the duo to take their relationship to a new romantic level.”

-The chance meeting reportedly took place at the ROCK4EB! charity event in Malibu, where celebrities such as Sting, Cindy Crawford, Heidi Klum and Zach Galifianakis mingled.
+The chance meeting reportedly took place at the ROCK4EB! charity event in Malibu, where celebrities such as Sting, Cindy Crawford, Heidi Klum, and Zach Galifianakis mingled.
 An insider described what allegedly occurred when the two reunited.

 “Brad and Courteney greeted each other like old lovers.”

-And even though there were all those other celebrities there, the source also claimed that it was Pitt’s “old pal Courteney who took most of Brad’s attention.”
+And even though there were other celebrities at the event, the source also claimed that it was Pitt’s “old pal Courteney who took most of Brad’s attention.”

 That’s not the first time since his divorce from Aniston that Pitt has reunited with Cox, however.
-In September 2016, People magazine revealed that Courteney and Brad met up at a Hollywood dinner.
+In September of 2016, People magazine revealed that Courteney and Brad met up at a Hollywood dinner.

 Reporting that there’s “no bad blood here,” the publication quoted an onlooker who revealed that when the actor and Cox joined others for an industry dinner party, they had a warm reunion.